ashwinsoni9205/8-bit-microprocessor-iitisoc/README.md

 - **Description**: This module takes the results from the execute stage or memory access stage and writes them back to the appropriate register in the register file.

 ### Latch_IF_ID.v
-- **Description**: This module holds the fetched instruction and corresponding control signals between the instruction fetch and decode stages, ensuring smooth transition and synchronization in the pipeline.
+- **Description**: This module holds the fetched instruction between the instruction fetch and decode stages, ensuring smooth transition and synchronization in the pipeline.

- ### Latch_IF_ID.v
+### latch_ID_EX.v
-- **Description**: This module holds the fetched instruction and corresponding control signals between the instruction fetch and decode stages, ensuring smooth transition and synchronization in the pipeline.
+- **Description**: This module stores data between the instruction decode and execute stages, ensuring smooth transition and synchronization in the pipeline.

 ### EX_WB_Latch.v
-- **Description**: This module temporarily holds data and control signals between the execution stage and the write-back stage, maintaining pipeline flow and data integrity.
+- **Description**: This module temporarily holds data between the execution stage and the write-back stage, maintaining pipeline flow and data integrity.

 ### controller.v
 - **Description**: This module generates control signals based on the decoded instruction, ensuring the correct operation of each pipeline stage and coordinating hazard detection and resolution.